xtrime-ru/antizapret-vpn-docker/README.md

 # antizapret-vpn-docker
-Easy to start docker container with antizapret-vpn for selfhosting.
+Easy-to-start docker container with antizapret-vpn for selfhosting.

 ## About
-This is original LXD image converted to docker.
+Docker image converted from original LXD image.

 ## Installation
 0. Install docker